K-Sato1995/gatsbyBlog/content/posts/TypeScript-Essential/index.md

 tags:
   - TypeScript
 published: true
-description: 'This is a post for me to solidify the basic knowledge about Typescript I learnt from TypeScript Handbook'
+description: 'New and fundamental things I learnt from TypeScript Handbook'
 ---

 # About this post